Pro-Russians take control of Ukrainian troop carriers

 | SLAVIANSK/KRAMATORSK, Ukraine

-SLAVIANSK/KRAMATORSK, Ukraine Armoured personal carriers driven into the eastern Ukrainian city of Slaviansk had been under the control of Ukrainian armed forces earlier on Wednesday, pictures taken by Reuters photographers showed.
+SLAVIANSK/KRAMATORSK, Ukraine Armored personal carriers driven into the eastern Ukrainian city of Slaviansk had been under the control of Ukrainian armed forces earlier on Wednesday, pictures taken by Reuters photographers showed.

 A soldier guarding one of six troop carriers now under the control of pro-Russian separatists told Reuters he was a member of Ukraine's 25th paratrooper division from Dnipropetrovsk.